su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 Substituting X with the appropriate number of cores.

-You will see, after the ussual preprocessing steps, the following output:
+You will see, after the usual preprocessing steps, the following output:

 ```
 **********************************